Thuli River

 The Thuli River, former name Tuli River, is a major tributary of the Shashe River in Zimbabwe.
 It rises near Matopo Mission, Matobo District, and flows into the Shashe River near Tuli village.

 Hydrology

 The Thuli is an ephemeral river, with declining annual unit runoff.

-Major tributaries of the Thuli River include the Mtshabezi, Mtshelele, Sengezane river and Mwewe Rivers.
+Its major tributaries include the Mtshabezi, Mtshelele, Sengezane river and Mwewe rivers.

-The Thuli River below Thuli-Makwe Dam is a sand filled channel, with alluvial aquifers in the river channel.
+Below Thuli-Makwe Dam, the Thuli is a sand filled channel, with alluvial aquifers in the river channel.

-Towns along the river
+Towns

 The Thuli River passes through no major settlements, only the following business centres: